BieAnimaton/Arduino-Robotic-Cart/README.md

 # Arduino-Robot-Cart

-This is project of an Arduino about a Robot cart.
+This is project of an Arduino about a Robotic cart.

 ## Notes :books:
 - Responsive project to ambient.